The Arabic School’s master’s degree program offers two academic tracks—a general track in Arabic studies and the Arabic language pedagogy track.

 - 3 elective units

-In addition to choosing a track, MA students must select a program option.
+In addition to choosing a track, master’s students must select a program option.

-Four 6-week graduate summer sessions at Bennington.
-This option is suitable for students pursuing either academic track.
-The four summer sessions do not need to be consecutive.
-(Graduate credits may be applied toward the MA degree for up to 10 years.)
+Option 1 is suitable for students pursuing either academic track.
+The four summer sessions at Bennington do not need to be consecutive.
+(Graduate credits may be applied toward the master’s degree for up to 10 years.)

-The Institute does not offer on-campus housing, but will provide a proprietary list of off-campus housing available in the community.
+The Institute offers housing options including limited on-campus housing, and a proprietary list of off-campus housing available in the community.
 For an estimate of costs for housing, books, and other living expenses, please visit the Institute tuition page.